powsybl/.github/ROADMAP.md

 - HVDC modeling improvement
 - Operational limits modeling
 - Linear and non linear shunt compensators
-- Extenstions for automatic generation control, for monitoring
+- Extenstions for automatic generation control and for monitoring
 - DC network modeling (maybe for 2021)
 - Merging view when several networks are merged.
 - A listener that records events occurring on the network has been implemented.
 We have planned to functionally validate it.

 ## Simulators
 - Integration of [Dynawo](https://dynawo.github.io/): work in progress.
 - Improving our open load flow used for tests, experimental and collaboration purposes.
-For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md);
+For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md).

 ## Data management
 - A persistent implementation of the network core model (IIDM)
 - A persistent implementation of the triple store
+- Persistent implementation of the extensions

 ## Viewing
 - Voltage level view: display clean, pretty and interactive drawings of voltage levels